 Twitter: @youngfabians #yfcampaigns

 Originally founded in 2015 as a hub for young people working in public relations, marketing and journalism, the Communications Network is now one of the Young Fabians' biggest and most active networks.
-Now open to anyone with an interest in journalism and communications, we've run events on everything from fake news and local elections to the future of Labour as a party.
+Open to anyone with an interest in journalism and communications, we've run events on everything from fake news and local elections to the future of Labour as a party.

 Keep an eye out for our next exciting event.
 We look forward to seeing you there ;-)